Careers Workshop: Science Writing

 Audience Size: ideal = 30, maximum 60

-Duration: 50 minutes, with writing to be completed afterwards.
+Duration: Online session is approx 40 minutes, with writing to be completed afterwards.
+In-person session will fill one lesson slot, with writing during the session.
 Teacher support materials provided.

 Venue: Classroom, library or hall - tables needed for the writing task.
 Students will need access to the internet or library books for their research.

 In these "author visit" workshops, students learn about the surprising diversity of science writing.
-It considers my experience writing a popular science book (out Summer 2025!) and work for science centres, learned societies and the children's magazines Whizz Pop Bang and Aquila.
+It considers my experience writing a popular science book (The Future of Agriculture, Icon Books, 2025) and work for science centres, learned societies and the children's magazines Whizz Pop Bang and Aquila.
 I then set them a challenge to produce their own short piece of science writing.

 There are two workshops: